[PjM][epic][tools] Share openQA Hardware between SUSE and openSUSE

 I discussed that topic shortly with Santi.
 Good ideas but needs definitely a decision from Coolo & other openSUSe people.

-#5 Updated by RBrownSUSE over 3 years ago
+#5 Updated by RBrownSUSE almost 4 years ago

 - Assignee changed from RBrownSUSE to szarate